...

 GET IT ON THE WEB

-Someone once said that the internet is 50% of any computer and in more than a few ways they are right.
-Call up your local ISP (internet service provider) and get the best deal that suits your needs.
-Don’t be put off if they say “we don’t support Macs” because 9 times out of 10 they don’t even need to know what kind of computer you are using.
+Someone once said that the internet is 50% of any computer, and in more than a few ways, they are right.
+Call up your local ISP (Internet Service Provider) and get the best deal that suits your needs.
+Don’t be put off if they say “we don’t support Macs” because nine times out of ten, they don’t even need to know what kind of computer you are using.
 It is just their way of saying “we don’t have anyone on staff who knows anything about Macs.”

 A GOOD BOOK TO HAVE ON HAND